Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Planar frequency function and its approximate monotonicity

 where we adopt the convention that $\phi'(1/2) = \phi'(1) = 0$.
 Note that for $|T|$-a.e.~$(X,S) \in G_n(\partial \mathbf{C}_{\rho/2}(Z,P))$, $S$ is the approximate tangent plane to $\op{spt} T$ at $X$ and $S$ is tangent to $\partial \mathbf{C}_{\rho/2}(Z,P)$, thus $\nabla^S r(X) = 0$.
 By similar reasoning, $\nabla^S r(X) = 0$ for $|T|$-a.e.~$(X,S) \in G_n(\partial \mathbf{C}_{\rho}(Z,P))$. }\end{remark}

 \begin{remark} {\rm (1) Almgren in \cite{Almgren} first introduced and used a frequency function.
-The frequency function in \cite{Almgren} is defined ``extrinsically,'' as a functional associated with a multi-valued function $f$ (specifically, either for a multivalued locally Dirichlet energy minimizing function $f$ over a plane, or for a multi-valued Lipschitz function $f$---the ``normal map''---over a center manifold, whose graph approximates a locally area minimizing rectifiable current lying close to a plane).
-In either case, the height function $H(\rho)$ (corresponding to our $H_{T, P, Z}(\rho)$) is defined as the boundary integral $\int_{\partial B_{\rho}(Z)} |f|^{2}$ over the boundary of a (geodesic) ball $B_{\rho}(Z)$ in the domain of $f$.
-Defining the planar frequency function in terms of the fixed function $\phi$ as in \eqref{freq phi defn} affords the technical convenience of not having to express the height function as a boundary integral, as was observed in~\cite{DeLSpa3} where the authors similarly modified the Almgren frequency function.
+The frequency function in \cite{Almgren} is defined ``extrinsically,'' as a functional associated with a multi-valued function $f$---specifically, either for a multivalued locally Dirichlet energy minimizing function $f$ over a plane, or for a multi-valued Lipschitz function $f$---the ``normal map''---over a center manifold, whose graph approximates a locally area minimizing rectifiable current lying close to a plane.
+In \cite{DeLSpa3}, the authors observed that in either case, it is technically simpler to incorporate the fixed cut-off function $\phi$ into the definition rather than directly using the relevant energy and height terms (i.e.\ $D(\rho)$ and $H(\rho)$ in the notation of \cite{Almgren}), or taking an integral average of these quantities over an interval of scales $\rho$, as done in \cite{Almgren}.

 (2) In contrast to the the frequency functions in \cite{Almgren} and \cite{DeLSpa3}, our planar frequency function $N_{T,P,Z}(\rho)$ is intrinsic, and is defined in terms of geometric quantities involving $P$ and $T$ and in terms of integration over $T$.
 That way $N_{T,P,Z}(\rho)$ is well-defined for \emph{any} area-minimizing integral current $T$ (provided \eqref{freq defn hyp} holds true) and $N_{T,P,Z}(\rho)$ does not depend on $T$ being close to $P$ or on a choice of Lipschitz approximation of $T$.
 This is an important feature of the planar frequency function, which we capitalise on in our analysis.
 (See for instance Lemma~\ref{freq of cones lemma} below.)} \end{remark}